 First problem

-Let’s assume that the when the ball hits the first glass sheet, it’s in position $(0, l)$.
+Let’s assume that when the ball hits the first glass sheet, it’s in position $(0, l)$.
 Thus, $p_1 = (0, l)$.
 If we extrapolate this behavior we can see that:

 $$p_2 = \left( 0, l + \frac{l}{2} \right)$$ $$p_3 = \left( 0, l + \frac{l}{2} + \frac{l}{4} \right)$$ $$p_4 = \left( 0, l + \frac{l}{2} + \frac{l}{4} + \frac{l}{8}\right)$$ $$\dots$$